pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

 2. Reflect and think critically about your own work and other artistic works we have looked at in class.
 3. What is the value of the creative process?
+4. How would you like your work to be attributed?
+(Author names, anonymously, team name?)

 Make sure your paper has an introduction.
 Your paper will also need a thesis.
 The thesis should just show that you are covering the three points above.